-Every application to Marquette is read by at least two admission committee members.
+Every application to Marquette is read by at least two admissions committee members.
 Many applications are reviewed by additional committee members or discussed by the committee as a whole.
 We know you spend a good deal of time assembling your application, preparing your extracurricular lists and writing your essay.
 We want you to know we, too, spend a good amount of time reading each application.

 When considering whether to extend an offer of admission, the committee members review the following (listed in order of importance):

 When evaluating high school course work and grades, the committee wants to know that you have challenged yourself academically and done well in your courses.
 We look specifically at the trend in grades, noting consistency, upward or downward trends.
 We evaluate the types of courses you have taken — AP, honors, IB, regular, etc. — in relation to the overall courses offered by a school.
 Especially with AP courses, it is important to note that a B in an AP course is not the same as an A in a regular course.
 It is a B in an advanced course.
 We take all of this information under advisement.

 We recognize class rank and grade point averages mean different things at different high schools.
 When making an evaluation, we are trying to get a sense of how you have performed relative to your peers in relation to all information with which we have been provided.

 For ACT or SAT test scores, only the highest composite score is used.